smithlabcode/ribotricer/README.md

 # Accurate detection of short and long active ORFs using Ribo-seq data

 ## Installation
-We highly recommend that you install ribotricer via conda
+We highly recommend that you install ribotricer via conda (currently requires Python 3.6)
 ```bash
 conda install -c bioconda ribotricer
 ```